tsamb/oink-tweeter/README.md

 oink-tweeter
 ============

-# Overview
+# Overview / running this app as it is
-A pig latin tweeter in a simple Sinatra framework using the Twitter gem.
+This is a pig latin tweeter made with the Sinatra web framework using the Twitter API.

+You'll need the Sinatra gem and the Twitter gem:

 `gem install sinatra`
 `gem install twitter`

-You will need to set up a Twitter app at apps.twitter.com and export the hashes within your shell terminal:
+You will need to set up a Twitter app at apps.twitter.com and export the keys/tokens within your shell terminal:

 ```
 export TWITTER_CONSUMER_KEY=yourconsumerkeyhere